dmlc/gluon-cv/scripts/deployment/cpp-inference/README.md

 ### Tip: how to acquire up to date pre-built libmxnet shared library

 1. You can download prebuilt libmxnet binaries from PyPI wheels.
-For example, you can download mxnet 1.3.0 wheels from [PyPI](https://pypi.org/project/mxnet/#files), extract libmxnet.{so|dll} by opening the wheel as zip file.
-For Linux and Mac, the suffix is **so**, for windows, the suffix is **dll**.
+For example, you can download mxnet 1.3.0 wheels from [PyPI](https://pypi.org/project/mxnet/#files), extract libmxnet.{so|dll} by opening the wheel as zip file(you may change the suffix of \*.wheel to \*.zip).
+For Linux and Mac, the targeting shared library is **libmxnet.so**, for windows, the library is **libmxnet.dll**.

 2. You can then replace the libmxnet.* in previously downloaded binary package with the extracted libmxnet from PyPI wheel.

-By doing this, You can switch between mxnet cpu/gpu or blas versions without build from source.
+By doing this, You may switch between mxnet cpu/gpu or blas versions without build from source.

 ## Build from source